-Once all data transfers, the controller generates a STOP condition.
+Once all data transfers, the master generates a STOP condition.
 STOP is indicated by pulling the SDA line from low to high, while the SCL line is high.

-8.5.3 Timing Diagrams
+9.5.3 Timing Diagrams

 The TMP411 is two-wire and SMBus-compatible.
-Figure 8-2 to Figure 8-5 describe the various operations on the TMP411.
+Figure 12 to Figure 16 describe the various operations on the TMP411.
+Parameters for Figure 12 are defined in the Timing Requirements section.
 Bus definitions are given below: